import warnings

 scheduler.set_timesteps(num_inference_steps)

-latents = latents * scheduler.init_noise_sigma
+= latents * scheduler.init_noise_sigma latents

 scheduler.timesteps